Skip to main content

 Due to how the API limits are structured, Order Items (sp_order_items) are impacted more than sp_orders.
 Why?
 The API returns Orders in batches of 100.
 As a result, an API request can efficiently return many orders without hitting dynamic limits.

 However, Order items must be requested by Order ID, requiring individual API requests to return items.
-For example, if we made a request for Orders and 100 Orders were returned, this would require at least 100 API calls to return Order Items for each Order ID.
+For example, if we requested Orders and 100 Orders were returned, this would require at least 100 API calls to return Order Items for each Order ID.
 As a result, 1 API call for Orders requires at least 100 API calls for Order Items.
 The API capacity required to get Order Items is exponentially more than Orders alone.
 This is why limits can be easily hit as the volume of Orders increases.

 Order Item Request Priorities